VG-Mapping: Variation-aware Density Control for Online 3D Gaussian Mapping in Semi-static Scenes: Methodology

 \section{Methodology}

-The pipeline of out proposed VG-Mapping is shown in Fig.~\ref{fig:pipeline}.
-Given 3DGS map $\mathcal{G}_{t-1}$ at time step $t{-}1$, along with the RGB-D observation $\{\mathbf{I}_t, \mathbf{D}_t\}$ and the corresponding camera pose $\mathbf{T}_t$ at time $t$ provided by an independent localization system, our goal is to efficiently update the regions of the map that have changed—specifically, those where the current observation is inconsistent with $\mathcal{G}_{t-1}$.
+As is typical of a modern SLAM algorithm, our system is composed of two parallel threads: tracking and mapping.
+The tracking thread employs VINS-Mono~\cite{qin2018vins} for real-time camera pose estimation.
+Since VINS-Mono~\cite{qin2018vins} operates in a frame-to-frame manner, its localization performance is unaffected by the changes in a semi-static environment.
+As a result, we only need to focus on the mapping thread.
+The pipeline of our proposed VG-Mapping is shown in Fig.~\ref{fig:pipeline}.
+Given 3DGS map $\mathcal{G}_{t-1}$ at time step $t{-}1$, along with the RGB-D observation $\{\mathbf{I}_t, \mathbf{D}_t\}$ and the corresponding camera pose $\mathbf{T}_t$ at time $t$ provided by the tracking thread, our goal is to efficiently update the regions of the map that have changed—specifically, those where the current observation is inconsistent with $\mathcal{G}_{t-1}$.
 This ensures that the map maintained by the robot remains up-to-date, so that changes in the environment do not adversely affect downstream tasks such as global localization, obstacle avoidance, and object search.
 We will introduce the hybrid map in Sec.~\ref{sec:rep_secene} and the design of variation-aware density control (VDC) in Sec.~\ref{sec:gadc}.